When You Or A Loved One Experience Escalator Accidents

 - Poor escalator maintenance

 When an escalator accident occurs due to one of these factors or another, it will typically result in an injury.
 These injuries can range in severity depending on the number of factors involved.

-Types Of Escalator Accident Injuries
+Escalator Accident Injuries Can Be Severe

 In most cases, escalator accident injuries are caused when an elevator comes to an abrupt stop.
 Of course, there is one notable elevator accident, which occurred at King’s Cross in the London Underground.
 This incident was caused by improper elevator maintenance, which led to a fire and an explosion into the ticketing area killing 30 innocent people.

 Some common types of escalator accident injuries include: